Nine focus areas to empower your growth capability

 Organise for agility

-ORGANIZE INTO SMALL CROSS-FUNCTIONAL AUTONOMOUS TEAMS THAT ARE NIMBLE, HIGHLY CREATIVE AND SOLVE COMPLEX PROBLEMS.
+ORGANIZE FOR AUTONOMOUS TEAMS THAT ARE NIMBLE, HAVE MANDATE TO MAKE DECISIONS AND THE ABILITY TO SOLVE COMPLEX PROBLEMS.

 Agility is the ability of an organization to renew itself, adapt, change quickly and succeed in a rapidly changing, ambiguous, turbulent environment.
 Agility focuses on making organizations more nimble, responsive, and adaptable to uncertainties, rather than honing their tired and obsolete techniques for predicting and controlling the unknown.